 For the first time, the IAMA had members in every county.

 The association had it’s final name change and becomes the Iowa Automobile Dealers Association.

 IADA held its first regional meeting, known today as Town Meetings.
 It was so successful, by the end of the decade the association was holding 18 regional meetings per year and other state associations adopted the concept.

 Iowa Commissioner of Public Safety Al Kahl was hired to lead IADA.

 IADA began admitting associate members.

 IADA Services Inc. was officially established.
-That’s the formal name of the subsidiary that includes what used to be known as the Forms Department and is now called IADA Printing & Promotions.
+Through the years, it has also been known as the Forms Department and IADA Printing & Promotions.

 IADA members traveled to Washington, DC to lobby on Capitol Hill for the first time.

 IADA launched a workers’ comp program that operated for more than 50 years.

 IADA launched the Guaranteed Warranty certificate program, which provided a discount on cash purchases for repairs made to pre-selected vehicles on a dealer’s lot.
 The program quickly spread to 11 states and one Canadian province, with 3,300 dealers participating by 1962.